-The Vermont Advanced Computing Core (VACC) is a research facility offering computing services to UVM faculty, staff and students.
+The Vermont Advanced Computing Center (VACC) is a research facility offering computing services to UVM faculty, staff and students.

 VACC's mission includes strategic support in three key areas: